 Immigrants transferring temporarily within the company may apply for an L Visa (work permit).
 Ohio caps this at one to three years.

 The I visa section covers foreign press (journalists, editors, and film crew) who perform duties on behalf of an employer (a foreign media outlet).

 As an event-based section, this visa applies to artistic or athletic experts who perform in-country.

 The O visa section includes extraordinary achievements or abilities (including the person’s family members).
 A famous example is Albert Einstein.

 The R visa is for non-immigrant religious workers in a religious organization or non-profit.

-The North American Free Trade Agreement (NAFTA) permits citizens of Canada and Mexico to work under temporary professional business arrangements on behalf of
+The North American Free Trade Agreement (NAFTA) permits citizens of Canada and Mexico to work under temporary professional business arrangements on behalf of their company.

 U.S. Citizenship & Immigration Services (USCIS) issues an Employment Authorization Document (EAD) or work permit.
 Ohio-based foreign nationals may